15 Military Friendly Colleges in Connecticut

 670 Lordship Blvd, Stratford, Connecticut 06615-7158

-Porter and Chester Institute offers career training programs which may help you transition into the civilian job market.
-You could receive coursework credit for eligible military classes which may also assist you.
+Porter and Chester Institute provide career training programs that facilitate your transition into the civilian job market.
+Eligible military classes could earn you coursework credits, aiding your progress.

 Average Post 9/11 GI Bill Benefits Awarded